Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/08-Coordinators/Lesson8.md

 - MVVM results in thinner VCs, more easily testable code, and data formatting logic that is decoupled from VCs.
 - Adding navigation flow coordinators further decouples VCs
 2. __*Coordinator with Factory*__
-- Combines more flexible navigation with the ability to create objects (even View Controllers) on demand and to changing specifications.
+- Combines more flexible navigation with the ability to create objects (even View Controllers) on demand and to dynamically customized specifications.

 ## In Class Activity II (optional) (30 min)